 April 11, 2014 - The two friends who were seen in the car with Hernandez on June 17, 2013, Carlos Ortiz and Ernest Wallace, are indicted and charged with Odin Lloyd's murder.

 May 1, 2014 - Hernandez is indicted on charges of assault and battery and threats to do bodily harm, in connection to the February 25 jailhouse altercation.

-May 15, 2014 - He is indicted for the July 2012 murders of de Abreu and Furtado and charged with three counts of armed assault with attempt to murder.
+May 15, 2014 - Hernandez is indicted for the July 2012 murders of de Abreu and Furtado and charged with three counts of armed assault with attempt to murder.

 May 28, 2014 - At his arraignment, Hernandez pleads not guilty.
 Prosecutors allege that Hernandez killed de Abreu and Furtado after de Abreu bumped into Hernandez at a nightclub, causing the latter to spill his drink.

-July 7, 2014 - Defense request to have Hernandez moved to jail closer to Boston is granted.
-His lawyers argued that the trip from their offices to the Bristol House of Corrections could take up to two hours due to traffic.
+July 7, 2014 - Defense request to have Hernandez moved to a jail closer to Boston is granted.
+His lawyers argue that the trip from their offices to the Bristol House of Corrections could take up to two hours due to traffic.